ethanliaw16/EECS-338-Final/README.md

 -This array buffer is used for holding the messages that users send to each other.
 It is written and read to via socket communication.
 Its size is controlled by the directive MAX, currently set at 80.

 char nameBuff[]
 -This array buffer is used for holding the username for the user within its file.
-If its in the TwoWayGetter, it is holding the client username, and if its in the TwoWaySender, it is holding the server username.
+If its in the Client, it is holding the client username, and if its in the Server, it is holding the server username.
 Its size is also controlled by the directive MAX, currently set at 80.

 char otherNameBuff[]
 -This array buffer is used for holding the username for whoever the user within its file is talking to.
-If its in the TwoWayGetter, it is holding the server username, and if its in the TwoWaySender, it is holding the client username.
+If its in the Client, it is holding the server username, and if its in the Server, it is holding the client username.

 int counter
 int counter2